webservertweeto/backend/README.md

 The application will provide several pieces of data: user data, token data, and scheduled tweets.
 - A user can have many accounts
-- Scheduled tweets are a list of tweets coupled with keys and times for
+- Scheduled tweets are a list of tweets that the front-end can use to mock the tweet prior to it being sent.
 - Token data is provided when a user signs in

 `User`(strings mocked with UUID for privacy):